AnyFetch/restify-json-filtering/README.md

 # restify-json-filtering
 > Visit http://anyfetch.com for details about AnyFetch.

-Formatter for Restify which filter properties of JSON Object based to params `fields`
+Formatter for Restify which filter properties of JSON Object based on param `fields`

-# How to install?
+## How to install?
 ```
 npm install
 ```

 Check everything is working with `npm test`.

-# Example
+## Example

 See tests